 Meditation and mindfulness practices can improve attention, memory, speech, cognitive flexibility, and potentially increase cognitive capacity.

-A diet rich in antioxidants from vegetables, fruits and no sugar can protect the brain cells against damage from oxidative stress and free radicals and reduce the risk of dementia.
+A diet rich in antioxidants from vegetables, fruits and zero processed sugars can protect the brain cells against damage from oxidative stress and free radicals and reduce the risk of dementia.

 Social relationships and engagement can have a positive effect on mood and health by buffering stress response and delaying cognitive decline.